joelarson4/radReveal/functionRunner.md

 An example RadReveal add-on which runs functions based on attributes added to slides.

-Note that this module is not importable because it has no exports.
+Note that this is not a true require module, you cannot import it.

 ##Attribute values
 All attributes support a value which is a JSON string.
 This JSON string should describe an object which supports the following properties: